jchoi071/cs165_tlscache/README.md

 1. Add your code in `src/client` or `src/server`.
 2. Go to `build/`
 3. Run `make`
+4. Run start.sh (see below)

 ### Scripts included
 --------------------------
 1. `setup.sh` should be run exactly once after you have downloaded code, and never again.
 It extracts and builds the dependencies in extern/, and builds and links the code in src/ with LibreSSL.
 2. `reset.sh` reverts the directory to its initial state.
 It does not touch `src/` or `certificates/`.
 Run `make clean` in `certificates/` to delete the generated certificates.
+3. 'start.sh' starts the necessary number of proxies and the server.
+It is in build/src.

 ### FAQ